-Based on ISO 19650 (Parts 1 and 2), this has been developed for any organization involved in using BIM.
+Based on ISO 19650-2, incorporating the principles of part 1, this has been developed for any organization involved in using BIM.
 It will help you demonstrate your BIM capability through independent and impartial third-party verification.

-BSI KitemarkTM for Design and Construction
+BSI Kitemark[TM] for Design and Construction

 Suitable for any organization within a project team, the BSI Kitemark provides a robust measurement of a company's delivery of BIM projects, certifying businesses for their diligence in design and construction, supply chain management and delivery of customer service excellence.
 As with other BSI Kitemarks, organizations holding the BSI Kitemark will be routinely assessed, providing clients with complete confidence in their delivery to industry standards.

 "The BSI Kitemark is a respected brand.
 Applied to our services it will reinforce client confidence and prove greater quality in the delivery of BIM projects."

-David Throssell, Head of Digital Construction, Skanska UK The BSI Kitemark for Design and Construction builds on BIM Verification for Design and Construction.
+David Throssell, Head of Digital Construction, Skanska UK

+The BSI Kitemark for Design and Construction builds on BIM Certificate of Conformity for Design and Construction.
 It involves sampling of past, on-going and completed projects and assessment of customer satisfaction (through ISO 10004 Customer Satisfaction Guidelines for monitoring and measuring).
 It also uses additional assessment parameters through BS ISO 44001 Collaborative Business Relationships and builds on specific requirements from ISO 9001, Quality Management.

 BSI Kitemark for BIM Asset Management

 The BSI Kitemark for BIM Asset Management provides assurance that asset and facilities managers have integrated BIM into their asset management processes and confirms that asset information is accurate and up-to-date.
 We assess evidence of controlled documented procedures for all processes against the assessment standard BS EN ISO 19650-3, evidence of implementation of these processes against a managed asset, measurement and monitoring of customer satisfaction, effective management of the supply chain and Quality Management (ISO 9001).

 "We are able to apply consistent standards and processes across the group for managing data and information over the lifecycle of assets.
 It helps build up the capability of our colleagues which will improve the quality of delivery and make the process efficient.
 The BSI Kitemark will ultimately improve the way we manage assets for our clients and ultimately for the society."

+Navil Shetty,
-Navil Shetty, Director, Fellow and Technical Chair for Asset Management, Atkins Ltd BSI Kitemark for BIM Security

-The BSI Kitemark for BIM security builds on the two kitemark certifications for design and construction, and asset management.
-It focuses on the assessment of how an organization is embedding security principles in alignment with BS EN ISO 19650-5 Specification for security-minded approach to building information modelling.
+Director, Fellow and Technical Chair for Asset Management, Atkins Ltd organization is embedding security principles in alignment with BS EN ISO 19650-5 Specification for security-minded approach to building information modelling.
 This assessment will look into how you approach security with respect to physical systems, technological systems, personnel awareness/adoption of security, and organizational security processes.

-With security becoming an ever-more important factor for business continuity, ensuring that your organization is adopting an appropriate and proportionate security minded approach is vital.
-A BSI Kitemark can help you mitigate security risks.
-BSI Kitemark for BIM Objects
+BSI Kitemark for BIM Security